 Bida articles begin here.

-Chief Lababidi and I had the good fortune to know Alhaji Issa, Allah yir Hamu for nearly 20 years.
-Alhaji Essa was known to many as PRO.
+Chief Lababidi and I had the good fortune to know Alhaji Isah, Allah yir Hamu for nearly 20 years.
+Alhaji Isah was known to many as PRO.
 He was the ‘go to man’ who sorted out everything in Abuja.
 Yes, everything, from household problems to important meetings.
-We could always depend on Alhaji Essa.
+We could always depend on Alhaji Isah.
 He met us at the airport with a warm smile and confidence that any request could and would be met.
 I was distinctly impressed by his positive attitude, wisdom when things didn’t go as expected, and his quiet search for solutions.

-When I was volunteering at Fuad Lababidi Islamic Academy and received guests, Alhaji Essa was ready to help me.
-And too, when I visited schools outside of Abuja, Alhaji Essa made sure we found the schools and met the appropriate individuals.
+When I was volunteering at Fuad Lababidi Islamic Academy and received guests, Alhaji Isah was ready to help me.
+And too, when I visited schools outside of Abuja, Alhaji Isah made sure we found the schools and met the appropriate individuals.
 I will always hold dear these memories.

-Bida, Nigeria, is Alhaji Essa’s hometown and an area of Nigeria that I yearn to visit.
+Bida, Nigeria, is Alhaji Isah’s hometown and an area of Nigeria that I yearned to visit.
 We were organizing a March trip.
 What a joy it was to hear about the places we planned to visit!
 I knew that traveling with Alhaji to his hometown would be an experience of a lifetime.
-Now, I must go, more than ever, to honor Alhaji Issa.
+Now, I must go, more than ever, to honor Alhaji Isah.

-May Alhaji Essa rest in peace.
-We will miss you, Alhaji Essa.
+May Alhaji Isah rest in peace.
+We will miss you, Alhaji Isah.

 Blessings to all,